jsegitz/shim-review/README.md

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
-We reuse the SUSE Linux enterprise kernel here, so we have a similar issue with this question:
-As a major Linux distributor we have many thousands of patches due to the fact that we maintain kernels for our customers over years.
+We have a large team of kernel engineers and quite a number of patches we carry (~1900 at the moment).
 I think this question is next to impossible to answer for us.
 Can this please be made more specific?
 Answering this would results in a wall of text here.

 *******************************************************************************
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.